 Give your brake a break with this improvised custom-flashing device

-An ingenious alternative use for paper-face metal drywall tape when cutting against a finished surface.
+Try this ingenious alternative use for paper-face metal drywall tape when cutting against a finished surface.

 Rick Arnold reviews the top features of more than a dozen 16-ga. finish nailers